kubeflow/website/content/en/docs/started/installing-kubeflow.md

 ## Standalone Kubeflow Components

-Some components in the [Kubeflow ecosystem](/docs/started/architecture/#conceptual-overview) may be deployed as standalone services, without the need to install the full Kubeflow platform.
+Some components in the [Kubeflow ecosystem](/docs/started/architecture/#conceptual-overview) may be deployed as standalone services, without the need to install the full Kubeflow Platform.
 You might integrate these services as part of your existing AI/ML platform or use them independently.

 These components are a quick and easy method to get started with the Kubeflow ecosystem.
 They